Stéphane Bura

 Other Articles

-MINIMEME: Of Life and Death in the Noosphere - an old paper (Word doc) I wrote for From Animals to Animats 3, the third international conference on simulation of adaptive behavior.
+MINIMEME: Of Life and Death in the Noosphere - an old paper I wrote for From Animals to Animats 3, the third international conference on simulation of adaptive behavior.
 It's an attempt to obtain some objective knowledge about emergent behaviors in a complex system.
 In my defense, it was published a few years before memes became a meme.

 Information Economy in RPGs - a piece of gamemastering advice (English abstract, French text) that I wrote for Conspirations, the French adaptation of Atlas Games' Over The Edge.
 It deals with the economy of information in the game and how "Knowledge is power" doesn't necessarily means that "Secrets are power".
 Incidentally, I believe that this model would be great for a new kind of adventure games, less puzzle-oriented and more focused on character interactions.